Quantifying the role of antiferromagnetic fluctuations in the superconductivity of the doped Hubbard model

-Unconventional superconductivity occurs in quantum materials exhibiting unusual electronic properties believed to arise from strong electron-electron interactions.
-Theoretical analysis requires a model that captures the essentials of the correlated electron physics and can be studied non-perturbatively.
-The Hubbard model has been proposed as the minimal theoretical model of quantum materials such as the copper-oxide based high-T$_c$ superconductors \cite{Anderson87}.
-This model describes electrons hopping among sites of a lattice (here we consider the two dimensional square lattice case with nearest-neighbor hopping of amplitude $t$) and subject to a site-local repulsive interaction $U$ (here we focus on the intermediate-strong coupling value $U=6t$).
-Cluster dynamical mean field theory (DCA) \cite{Maier05} provides non-perturbative access to both the static phase diagram and dynamical properties.
-Importantly, the electron propagator and spin fluctuation spectrum are computed within the same formalism and at the same level of approximation, enabling a quantitative analysis of the electron-spin fluctuation interaction.
+The theoretical study of the unconventional superconductivity that is believed to arise from strong electron-electron interactions requires a model that captures the essentials of the correlated electron physics, and can be studied non-perturbatively.
+The Hubbard model \cite{LeBlanc15, Zheng17} has been proposed as the minimal theoretical model of quantum materials such as the copper-oxide based high-T$_c$ superconductors \cite{Anderson87}.
+This model describes electrons hopping among sites of a lattice (here we consider the two dimensional square lattice case with nearest-neighbor hopping of amplitude $t$) and subject to a site-local repulsive interaction $U$.

+To have non-perturbative access to both the static phase diagram and dynamical properties, we use the dynamical cluster approximation (DCA) \cite{Maier05} method.
+In DCA, the electron propagator and spin fluctuation spectrum are computed within the same formalism and at the same level of approximation, enabling a quantitative analysis of the electron-spin fluctuation interaction.
 The resulting solution \cite{Gull10,Gull13} produces a good qualitative description of the physics of the high-T$_c$ copper oxide superconductors, including a high-doping Fermi liquid regime, a Mott insulator, a low doping pseudogap and an intermediate-doping dome of d-wave superconductivity.
-The extent to which a stripe magnetic phase preempts the superconducting phase found in the DCA is currently under debate \cite{Zheng17,Qin20} but we emphasize that the superconductivity found in DCA is well defined and locally stable, with properties that we now study.
+The extent to which a stripe magnetic phase preempts the superconducting phase found in the DCA is currently under debate \cite{Zheng17,Qin20}, but we emphasize that the superconductivity found in DCA is well defined and locally stable, with properties that we study in this paper.

-The DCA \cite{Maier05} proceeds by tiling the Brillouin zone into $N$ equal-area non-overlapping tiles $a$ centered at momentum points $K_a$ and approximating the electron self energy as $\Sigma(k,\omega)\rightarrow \Sigma_{K_a}(\omega)$ for $k$ in tile $a$, so that the momentum dependence is approximated as a sum of piecewise constant functions and the full frequency dependence is retained.
-The $\Sigma_{K_a}(\omega)$ are obtained from the solution of a $N$-site quantum impurity model with the same interaction $U$ as in the original model and single particle parameters obtained by a self-consistency condition.
-We have chosen $N=8$ which provides sufficient momentum resolution while allowing for calculation of the detailed dynamical information needed here.
+We quantify the strength of the electron-spin fluctuation coupling in the model by analysing the frequency dependence of the computationally determined electron self energy, superconducting gap function and spin fluctuation spectrum.
+Our analysis shows that at intermediate interaction and slightly overdoped regime, about half of the superconductivity is attributable to spin fluctuations in the one-loop spin fluctuations, with the other half coming from higher energy processes.